-- (j) Family member of a PEP An individual who is related to a PEP either directly (consanguinity) or through marriage or similar (civil) forms of partnership. - (k) Close associate of a PEP An individual who is closely connected to a PEP, either socially or professionally. - (I) Professional accountant in business A professional accountant employed or engaged in an executive or non-executive capacity in such areas as commerce, industry, service, the public sector, education, the not for profit sector, regulatory bodies or professional bodies, or a professional accountant contracted by such entities. - (m) Professional accountant in public practice A professional accountant irrespective of functional classification (for example, audit, tax or consulting) in a professional firm.
+- (j) Family member of a PEP A parent, step-parent, child, step-child, adopted child, spouse, sibling, step-sibling and adopted sibling of the PEP. - (k) Close associate of a PEP A natural person who is closely connected to a PEP, either socially or professionally.
+When determining whether a person is a close associate of a PEP, factors such as the level of influence the PEP has on such a person or the extent of his exposure to the PEP may be considered. - (I) Professional accountant An individual who is a member of the Institute of Singapore Chartered Accountants (ISCA). - (m) Professional accountant in business A professional accountant employed or engaged in an executive or non-executive capacity in such areas as commerce, industry, service, the public sector, education, the not for profit sector, regulatory bodies or professional bodies, or a professional accountant contracted by such entities. - (n) Professional accountant in public practice A professional accountant irrespective of functional classification (for example, audit, tax or consulting) in a professional firm. - (o) Professional firm A professional firm is: - (i) An accounting corporation, an accounting firm or an accounting LLP approved under the Accountants Act; or - (ii) An entity, other than those in (i) above, owned or controlled by a professional accountant or professional accountants, that provide professional services. - (p) Professional services Services requiring accountancy or related skills performed by a professional accountant including accounting, auditing, taxation, management consulting and financial management services.
+These include the services described in paragraph 1.5.